1915

 The rune burned into Qorash, ripping his soul out in a torrent of shimmering light.
 He screamed.
 His last sight: the Engine’s final cylinder slotting into place, glowing faintly.
 And then his body burned, and crumbled.

-Vrindaka brushed the ash off his boots, smirking.
-"Perfect.
-Court Volpecula never saw it coming.
+Vrindaka wiped the blood and ash off his boots, smirking.
+"Perfect," he muttered.
+"Court Volpecula never saw it coming.
 Their little toy is dead before it even—"

 Whirr.